-Here is an example of the client-side code that opens a connection to an HTTP server on port 8080 on the same computer (for the server-side code see the example for the procedure open-tcp-server):
+Below is an example of the client-side code that opens a connection to an HTTP server on port 8080 of the loopback interface (with IP address 127.0.0.1).
+For the server-side code see the example for the procedure open-tcp-server.